ejmahler/strength_reduce/README.md

 [![documentation](https://docs.rs/strength_reduce/badge.svg)](https://docs.rs/strength_reduce/)
 ![minimum rustc 1.26](https://img.shields.io/badge/rustc-1.26+-red.svg)

-Faster integer division and modulus operations.
+`strength_reduce` implements integer division and modulo via "arithmetic strength reduction".

-`strength_reduce` uses arithmetic strength reduction to transform divisions into multiplications and shifts.
+Modern processors can do multiplication and shifts much faster than division, and "arithmetic strength reduction" is an algorithm to transform divisions into multiplications and shifts. ompilers already perform this optimization for divisors that are known at compile time; this library enables this optimization for divisors that are only known at runtime.

-When the divisor is not known at compile time, this yields a 5x-10x speedup for integer division and modulo operations, with a small amortized setup cost.
+Benchmarking shows a 5-10x speedup or integer division and modulo operations.

-This library is intended for hot loops like the example below, where a division is repeated hundreds of times in a loop, but the divisor remains unchanged.
+This library is intended for hot loops like the example below, where a division is repeated many times in a loop with the divisor remaining unchanged.
 There is a setup cost associated with creating stength-reduced division instances, so using strength-reduced division for 1-2 divisions is not worth the setup cost.
-The break-even point differs by use-case, but appears to typically be around 5-10 for u8-u32, and 30-40 for u64.
+The break-even point differs by use-case, but is typically low: Benchmarking has shown that takes 3 to 4 repeated divisions with the same StengthReduced## instance to be worth it.

 `strength_reduce` is `#![no_std]`